klutz4/product_recommender/README.md

 ### Future Work

+* Add to the stop words to see if that improves clustering.
 * Try to cluster and label the 'unmapped - misclassified' products.
 * Obtain a dataset with more of the unrepresented categories.
 * Use neural networks to incorporate image processing to improve the labels and recommendations.